-Video Chat Problem #2: They Can See You (and ALL of Your Flaws)
+#2: They Can See You (and ALL of Your Flaws)

-While I was on the video chat with the dealership that I mentioned earlier, I could see the representative getting angry as I looked around the website.
+While I was in the video chat with the dealership I mentioned earlier, I could see the representative getting angry as I looked around the website.
 Throwing her hands up in the air, slamming them on the desk, turning in frustration to talk to her coworkers to tell them about what she thought of me (not good words).
 These expressions did NOT make a good impression at all.

 You see, on video chat, every expression matters.
 And it’s important to note that just because you cannot see the shopper, it doesn’t mean they can’t see you.
-If there’s a camera on you or any of your coworkers, you need to make sure that by the chance the camera ever accidentally gets turned on, you and your team are always displaying your best faces.
+If there’s a camera on you or any of your coworkers, you need to make sure that by chance the camera ever accidentally gets turned on, you and your team are always displaying your best faces.

-Because the truth is, your face is the face of your dealership on video chat.
+The truth is, your face is the face of your dealership on video chat.
 How you hold yourself during a video conversation could make or break the sale – and your reputation.

-With video chat, it’s important to ensure that the person on camera is appealing, so you would have to make sure your dealership hires people who are welcoming and presentable.
+With video chat, it’s vital to ensure that the person on camera is appealing, so you would have to make sure your dealership hires people who are welcoming and presentable.
 And the same goes for the background of the video chat.
 If the office is dirty, cluttered, or distracting with people walking back and forth, you could be leaving a terrible impression.

 Video chat is marketing for your dealership’s atmosphere, and anything your shoppers see should be presentable, appealing, and professional.
 Think of it as a TV commercial.
 What they see should be inviting so that they want to visit your dealership’s physical showroom.